 I am so proud to be a part of this collaborative effort and to be able to bring joy to people who live in frustration & desperation because they can not get the help they need to provide adequate and appropriate assistance to their loved ones.
 Guiding Lights is for each and all of them!

-Corliss is a social worker and retired LPN, who has worked with elderly patients in a hospital setting.
-Her passion is establishing innovative ways to accommodate the health care team, to properly take care of her father who is suffering from dementia.
-Furthermore, she has co-coordinated activities in a residential senior center and implemented various ways of assisting individuals with dementia.
+Corliss is a social worker and a LPN, who has worked with elderly patients in a hospital setting.
+She has coordinated activities in a residential senior center and implemented various ways of assisting individuals with dementia.
 The Guiding Lights team is directed by passionate individuals responding to the needs of those who provide significant care.
-I am elated, pleased and overjoyed to be a part of a team that is cognizant of the needs of the many caregivers we serve.
+I am pleased to be part of a team that is cognizant of the needs of the many caregivers that we serve.

 Leigh comes to us from Elder and Adult Day Services (EADS) -- a day health non profit organization in Seattle, Washington - at which she was responsible for Public Relations and Marketing.
 In 2008 through 2009, the organization took on a rebranding campaign (on a shoe string budget) with the goal of attracting a wider variety of participants and funding sources.
 Leigh and her supervisor presented on the campaign at the 2010 National Adult Day Services Association conference here in Raleigh.
 Leigh and her family had moved to Raleigh in July of 2009, after which she continued working (remotely) for EADS until recently.